Extra-twisted connected sum G_2-manifolds: Topology

-$H^1(M_\pm) \to H^1(T^2 \times \kd)$ is an isomorphism onto the cyclic subgroup of $H^1(T^2)$ dual to the internal circle factor, \ie the image is generated by $\drx_\pm$ or $2\drx_\pm$ depending on whether $M_\pm$ is an ordinary block or an involution block.
+$H^1(M_\pm) \to H^1(T^2 \times \kd)$ is an isomorphism onto the cyclic subgroup of $H^1(T^2)$ dual to the internal circle factor, \ie the image is generated by $\drx_\pm$ or $2\drx_\pm$ depending on whether $M_\pm$ comes from an ordinary block or an involution block.
 The images never intersect, so $H^1(M) = 0$.
-The sum of the images is primitive precisely for the arrangements when $M$ is simply connected; otherwise the contribution to $H^2(M)$ is (obviously) $\pi_1(M)$, but we ignore this case from now on.
+The sum of the images is primitive precisely for the arrangements when $M$ is simply connected; otherwise the contribution to $H^2(M)$ is (obviously) the finite cyclic group $\pi_1(M)$, but we ignore this case from now on.